AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 ### Common errors {#common-errors}

-The sample configurations provided show the base settings needed, but a customer configuration may have other impacting rules that remove, modify, or re-arrange the headers needed for AEM as a Cloud Service to serve the traffic.
+The sample configurations provided show the base settings needed.
+However, a customer configuration may have other impacting rules that remove, edit, or re-arrange the headers needed for AEM as a Cloud Service to serve the traffic.
 Below are common errors that occur when configuring a customer managed CDN to point to AEM as a Cloud Service.

 **Redirection to the publish service endpoint**